 1. Teaching Institution University of Technology 2.
 University Department/Centre Laser & optoelectronics Engineering Dept. 3.
 Course title/code Electromagnetic fields / LOPE 2207 4.
 Programme(s) to which it contributes Laser & Optoelectronics Engineering Programs 5.
 Modes of Attendance offered Actual classroom learning- interactive Full Hours 6.
-Semester/Year 1 st &2 nd Semester / 2017 7.
+Semester/Year 1 st & 2 nd Semester / 2014 7.
 Number of hours tuition (total) 2 Hours / Week Total =60H 8.
 Date of production/revision of this specification 8/05/2017 9.
 Aims of the Course The overall goals of the course are to develop student proficiency in: I. Gaining factual knowledge (terminology, classifications, and methods) in the area of Electromagnetic fields 2.
 Learning fundamental principles, generalization or theories concerning the basic area of Electromagnetic fields.
 3. Learning to apply a background in physics and math and to improve engineering problem solving.

 4. Developing skill in communicating engineering solutions both orally and in writing

-- 10. Learning Outcomes, Teaching ,Learning and Assessment Methode - A1.Enabling student to get the knowledge and understanding of the theoretical principles of Electromagnetic Fields. - A2.
-Understanding of Ideological philosophy of Electromagnetic Fields and their applications. - A3.
-Understanding the knowledge of Electromagnetic Fields for different methods of solution in their applications. - A4.
-At the end of the year the student should be able demonstrate knowledge and understanding of the concepts, theory and application of Electromagnetic Fields - B. Subject-specific skills - B1.An ability to analyze the Electromagnetic Fields problems. - B2.
-An ability to identify, formulates, and solves Electromagnetic Fields problems. - B3.
+10. Learning Outcomes, Teaching ,Learning and Assessment Methode

+A1.Enabling student to get the knowledge and understanding of the theoretical

+principles of Electromagnetic Fields.
+A2.
+Understanding of Ideological philosophy of Electromagnetic Fields and

+their applications.

+A3.
+Understanding the knowledge of Electromagnetic Fields for different methods of solution in their applications.

+A4.
+At the end of the year the student should be able demonstrate knowledge and

+understanding of the concepts, theory and application of Electromagnetic Fields

+B. Subject-specific skills B1 An ability to analyze the Electromagnetic Fields problems

+B1.An ability to analyze the Electromagnetic Fields problems.
+B2.
+An ability to identify, formulates, and solves Electromagnetic Fields

+problems.

+B3.
 An ability to use the techniques, skills and modern engineering tools necessary for engineering practice.

+Teaching and Learning Methods

-- Include theoretical lectures and the Practical experiments. - The implementation of reports by student and monitoring by supervisors
+- Include theoretical lectures and the Practical experiments.

+- The implementation of reports by student and monitoring by supervisors

+Assessment methods

-- -General or Central Examinations in scientific Dept.
+-General or Central Examinations in scientific Dept.

-- -Quizzes.
+-Quizzes.

-- -Home works.
+-Home works.

-- -Tutorials and discussions
+-Tutorials and discussions

-- C. Thinking Skills
+C. Thinking Skills

-- C1.
+C1.
 Reports.

-- C2.Problem analysis depending on theoretical in formations.
+C2.Problem analysis depending on theoretical in formations.

-- C3.
+C3.
 Decisions making for solve problems.

-- C4.
+C4.
 Working together as groups.

+Teaching and Learning Methods

+-Literatures.

-- -Literatures. - -Using the blackboard as basic way for learning. - -Using Al Data- Show for presentation of material.
+-Using the blackboard as basic way for learning.

+-Using Al Data- Show for presentation of material.

+Assessment methods

-- -First semester exam (15%).
+-First semester exam (15%).

-- -Second semester exam (15%).
+-Second semester exam (15%).

-- -Home work and quizzes (10%).
+-Home work and quizzes (10%).

-- -Final exam (60%).
+-Final exam (60%).

-- D. General and Transferable Skills (other skills relevant to employability and personal development)
+D. General and Transferable Skills (other skills relevant to employability and personal development)

 - D1.
-The ability to throw and apply for different subjects.

-- D 3 To doing the work of different reports summaries
+The ability to throw and apply for different subjects .
+D 3 To doing the work of different reports summaries - D2.

-- D2.
 Examinations.